Two Modelers, Two Philosophies

 Helix comes in multiple form factors:

-- Helix Floor — full-size, 12 footswitches, scribble strips above each switch, expression pedal
+- Helix Floor: Full-size, 12 footswitches, scribble strips above each switch, expression pedal

-- Helix LT — slightly smaller, fewer I/O options, same processing power
+- Helix LT: Slightly smaller, fewer I/O options, same processing power

-- HX Stomp / HX Stomp XL — compact pedalboard-friendly units with fewer switches and reduced block count
+- HX Stomp / HX Stomp XL: Compact pedalboard-friendly units with fewer switches and reduced block count

-- Helix Rack + Helix Control — rack-mounted processor with a separate foot controller
+- Helix Rack + Helix Control: Rack-mounted processor with a separate foot controller

-Quad Cortex comes in one form factor: a compact floor unit roughly the size of an iPad, with 11 footswitches and a large touchscreen.
+Quad Cortex comes in one floor form factor: a compact unit roughly the size of an iPad, with 11 footswitches and a large touchscreen.
 It's significantly lighter and smaller than the Helix Floor (under 4 lbs vs. over 14 lbs).
 For players who fly to gigs or value pedalboard real estate, the QC's compact size is a major draw.

 Neural DSP has also released the Quad Cortex Desktop, a tabletop version without footswitches for studio use.